ignasc/coding_challenges_projecteuler/README.md

 The trick I used here is that for every divisor we find, there is going to be another divisor on the other end of the range (quotient from multiplication perspective), unless the divisor is right in the middle of the range (square root of the number we are checking).
 For example:

 Number 6 has divisors without remainder 1, 2, 3, 6.
-If we find 1, we can automatically count in quotient 6 as another divisor, because 1*6=6*1=6.
-Next we find 2, we can automatically count in quotient 3 as a divisor, because 2*3=3*2=6.
+We start checking each number from start and immediately the first we find is 1, we can automatically count in quotient 6 as another divisor, because 1x6=6x1=6.
+Next we find 2, we can automatically count in quotient 3 as a divisor, because 2x3=3x2=6.
 There are no divisors in between those number that will be without remainder, so we no longer have to loop through every natural number up to the number we are checking, we only have to check half of the numbers.

 Exception is when there is a divisor right in the middle of the range: number 9 has divisors 1, 3, 9.
-Since 3 is in the middle, we do not have to count in a quotient since it is the same number 3*3=9.
+Since 3 is in the middle, we do not have to count in a quotient since it is the same number 3x3=9.

 When do we stop checking the numbers?
 When our found divisor is equal to quotient OR quotient is smaller than the divisor without remainder.
 In former case we reached the middle of the range we are checking, in latter we went past the middle point already.
 In both cases we chacked the first half of the number range and already accounted for all divisors in the second half of the range.